 - Share.
 Tell others what you have learnt.
 Often we spend time in the Word and nothing jumps out to us.
 But we are not given the Word for our sole purpose, it is meant to be shared.
 Your sharing may be just the Word that someone’s starving spirit needs to hear.
 This has been the most satisfying part of having a daily devotional for me, the watching to see who the Lord brings across my path to share what He has shown me in His Word that morning.

-Father, this personal discipline needs to be strengthened in my life so help me to be responsible and start doing something about it rather than letting another day pass without addressing it.
+Father, this personal discipline needs to be strengthened in my life and in order to that I need Your help in being responsible and start doing something about it rather than letting another day pass without addressing it.
 I want to grow in my relationship with You, I want to know Your heart and hide Your word in my heart.
-Please allow this desire to grow so strong in me that I day cannot pass without reaching for Your word, help me to recognise my own spiritual hunger and feed me from Your Word.
+Please allow this desire to grow so strong in me – that a day cannot pass without reaching for Your word.
+Help me to recognise my own spiritual hunger and feed me from Your Word.